 All ONCC certifications are valid for four years.
 Renewal candidates must have a current, active, unencumbered RN license.
 One renewal option is available:

-- Option 1: Practice hours + ILNA Points (Professional development points (also known as ILNA Points)
+- Option 1: Practice hours + Professional development points (also known as ILNA Points)

 2018 AOCN® Renewal Requirements

 |100 points – at least 65 must be in adult oncology|

 When applying for renewal, you must submit both an application and your completed Learning Plan on LearningBuilder.